JamesHertz/mini-ml/README.md

 # ICL-Project

-In this repository there is an implementation in haskell of the mini-ml programming language [*proposed*](assigment.pdf) as the first part of the pratical assigment of *ICL*.
-You will find a *typechecker*, *parser* and an *interpreter* for the language.
-There is also a *compiler* (only work for logical and arithmetic operations) but to use it you would need to change the code.
+In this repository you will find an haskell's implementation of the portion of the micro-ml programming language [proposed](assigment.pdf) for the first part of the pratical assigment of **ICL**.
+You will find a **typechecker**, **parser** and an **interpreter** for the language.
+There is also a **compiler** (only work for logical and arithmetic operations) but to use it you would have to change the code.

 <!-- This is surely not complete but it works at some extent.
 Here you have an interpreter for a mini-caculator as well as a compiler for this mini calculator language to JVM. -->
 <!--  -->
 # Build & Run
-To build you will need to have `ghc` (haskell compiler) and `gnu make` installed.
-After making sure you have both installed you can just run `make`, at the root of the repo, which will out of the box drop off and executable named `bin/main`.
+To build you need to have `ghc` (haskell compiler) and `gnu make` installed.
+After making sure you have both installed you can just run `make`, at the root of the repo.
+This will out of the box drop an executable named `bin/main`.

 The program works as required by the professor.
 When provided with an argument it tries to find a file with such name and it parses, typecheck and interpret it.
 There are two other way to give input to our program, to know more about them just run `bin/main --help`.

 <!-- For the first time you might want to run `./bin/main --help` go get a feel of how it works.
 That's it c; -->

-# Syntax
+# Syntax & Ast

 Here below we list the `context-free grammar` of our parser: